stacks-network/docs/src/pages/build-apps/guides/authentication.md

 ### App private key

 The app private key is an app-specific private key that is generated from the user's identity address private key using the `domain_name` as input.
-It is deterministic in that for a given Stacks username and `domain_name`, the same private key is generated each time.

 The app private key is securely shared with the app on each authentication, encrypted by the authenticator with the transit public key.
+Because the transit key is only stored on the client side, this prevents a man-in-the-middle attack where a server or internet provider could potentially snoop on the app private key.

 ## authRequest Payload Schema